rimkusaurimas/Crypto-web/README.md

 PHP:
 Sign-up, sign-in, logout and newsletter form

-JS:
+Vanilla JS:
-The widget area, "Learn more" button.
+The crypto information preview widget area, "Learn more" button.

 Rest is HTML, Bootstrap and SASS.